axibase/atsd/api/data/series/downsample.md

 }
 ```

-The configuration excludes samples that are equal to the previous value and to the next value.
+The configuration excludes samples that are equal to the previous and next values.

 ### Advanced Example